Madison Mallards Swept in Doubleheader

 Madison Mallards News Release

-Ashwaubenon, WI - The Madison Mallards (17-11) dropped both games of a doubleheader against the Green Bay Rockers (17-11) on Tuesday.
+Wisconsin Rapids, WI - The Madison Mallards (19-15) dropped both games of a doubleheader on Monday night against the Wisconsin Rapids Rafters (13-22).

 Game 1

-The Rockers pulled even with two runs in the third inning, then surged ahead in the fourth.
-Max Humphrey (Kent State University) delivered an RBI single to give Green Bay a 6-5 lead, and Cooper Smith (University of Oklahoma) added a sacrifice fly to make it 7-5.

-Trailing by three in the eighth, Michael Lippe (University of Louisville) cut into the deficit with a solo home run to bring Madison within two.
-However, the Rockers held on to secure an 8-6 win.
+Facing a 7-4 deficit in the fifth, the Mallards roared back as Michael Lippe (University of Louisville) and Noah Sheffield (Florida State University) each homered to even the score.
+Madison then grabbed a 9-7 lead in the sixth inning when Mikey Bell launched a two-run homer.

+In the bottom of the sixth, the Rafters tied things up at 9-9 thanks to back-to-back RBI doubles by Noah Ruiz (Biola University) and Pat Costin (Indiana University).
+Hiroto Kobayashi (Lewis-Clark State College) followed with a three-run double to give Wisconsin Rapids a 12-9 advantage, and they maintained that lead to secure the victory.

-Braden Gebhardt (Youngstown State University) earned his second win of the season for the Rockers, while Merritt Jay (Harding University) was charged with the loss for Madison.
-Tomas Lopez (Columbia University) picked up his second save of the year.
+Anthony Mateo (Alabama A&M University) earned his second win of the season on the mound for the Rafters.
+Joe Husak (University of Iowa) was charged with the loss for the Mallards.
+Tony Torres (Southeastern Louisiana University) picked up the save.

 Game 2

-Madison pulled ahead in the sixth when Michael Lippe drew a bases-loaded walk.
-The lead grew to 3-1 as Liam Moreno (St. Cloud State University) came home on a double play.
-But in the bottom half, Eli Selga (San Diego State) launched a go-ahead three-run homer to put the Rockers in front, 4-3.
+In the bottom of the fourth, Garcia stepped up again and launched a solo home run to give Wisconsin Rapids a 2-1 advantage.
+The Rafters extended their lead to 3-1 in the fifth when Costin drove in another run with an RBI double.

-The Mallards put the tying run in scoring position in the seventh, but couldn't capitalize, as Green Bay held on for a 4-3 win.
-Mac Yarbrough (Norfolk State University) earned the win for the Rockers, while Cayden Baker (Baylor University) took the loss.
-Jack Fortner (Middle Tennessee State University) notched the save.
+The Mallards were unable to generate any offense over the final three innings, and the Rafters held on to win.
+Alejandro Morales (Cal State LA) earned his first win of the season on the mound for the Rafters, while Merritt Jay (Harding University) was charged with the loss for Madison.
+Kameron Douglas (Alabama State University) picked up the save.

-The Mallards will return home to Warner Park on Wednesday to face the Wausau Woodchucks.
-First pitch is scheduled for 6:05 p.m.
+The Mallards will head to Battle Creek to face the Battle Jacks on Tuesday night.
+First pitch is scheduled for 5:35 p.m.
+Madison will return home to Warner Park on Thursday to face the Wausau Woodchucks at 5:35 p.m.

-- Huskies Score a Dozen for Second-Straight Night, Beat Rochester in Game Two - Duluth Huskies

-- Rafters' Late Game Heroics Defeat the Rivets in Rain Delayed Affair - Rockford Rivets

-- Explosive Woodchucks Bats Fuel 3rd Straight Chinooks Defeat - Lakeshore Chinooks
+- Chinooks Close 1st Half on 3-Game Win Streak - Lakeshore Chinooks

-- Malone Hits Three Home Runs, Woodchucks Win by 10 against Chinooks - Wausau Woodchucks

 - Madison Mallards Swept in Doubleheader - Madison Mallards